-Join Dennis Taylor for an in-depth discussion in this video Working with ROUND, ROUNDUP, and ROUNDDOWN, part of Excel 2011 for the Mac: Mastering Formulas and Functions.
+Join Dennis Taylor for an in-depth discussion in this video Working with ROUND, ROUNDUP, and ROUNDDOWN, part of Excel 2011 for the Mac: Advanced Formulas and Functions.

 - Excel has a number of different rounding functions and they're important because you want to be careful not to use what appeared to be rounding tools for example on the Home tab.
 Here's a formula in cell E2 on this worksheet called basic rounding.
 We've got some items listed in column C by the item number.
 We've got current prices in column D and we've decided to apply a 2.34% increase to all these items.
 Here's a formula in cell E2, doing what it's supposed to do.

 We're simply increasing this by the resent we see in G1 and then adding it to the original price so we have a new price of $9.
 Now, what if somebody orders 10,000 of these?
 Theoretical situation equal this amount times 10,000.
 You can probably do the math in your head.
 It's going to be 90,000 yet the answer certainly doesn't look like that.
 When you look at it, you say well wait a minute here.
 That's what? $43.14 off.
 What's happening here?
 Is this really nine?
 Now when you write formulas, usually you're not increasing the number of decimals but you can from the Home tab in the ribbon.